Sarah Zeid: Career

 In October 2016 Princess Sarah visited the Kigali Genocide Memorial as a Goodwill ambassador of the United Nations High Commissioner for Refugees to honor the victims of the 1994 Rwandan genocide against the Tutsi.
-Afterward she visited the Burundian refugee camp in Mahama, Kirehe District and gave a speech.
-Following her visit she was part of a consultation between the government of Rwanda and the UNHCR regarding the status of Burundian refugees.
+Afterward, she visited the Burundian refugee camp in Mahama, Kirehe District, and gave a speech.
+Following her visit, she was part of a consultation between the government of Rwanda and the UNHCR regarding the status of Burundian refugees.

-In September 2017 Princess Sarah was the keynote speaker at an event hosted by the Human Rights Council in Geneva focusing on the provision of sexual reproductive health services in conflict and post-conflict situations.
+In September 2017, Princess Sarah was the keynote speaker at an event hosted by the Human Rights Council in Geneva that focused on the provision of sexual reproductive health services in conflict and post-conflict situations.
 She spoke of her role as the lead for the humanitarian work-stream of the Global Strategy for Women's, Children's and Adolescents’ Health and how to empower women and children.
 In November 2017 she delivered the keynote at Nutrition: Cornerstone of Gender Equality, a conference in Ottawa, Canada on nutrition's role in achieving gender equality.
-In her keynote speech she acknowledged how the implementation of the Feminist International Assistance Policy has contributed to Canada's position on the national stage regarding women's and girl's rights.
-During her Canadian visit she also attended a parliamentary gathering hosted by Pam Damoff, organized with Results Canada and Nutrition International.
-On 24 October 2017 Princess Sarah attended The Center for Reproductive Rights' 25th anniversary celebration in New York City.
-On 4 December 2017 Princess Sarah did a two-day tour in Juba, South Sudan.
+In her keynote speech, she acknowledged how the implementation of the Feminist International Assistance Policy has contributed to Canada's position on the national stage regarding women's and girl's rights.
+During her Canadian visit, she also attended a parliamentary gathering hosted by Pam Damoff, organized with Results Canada and Nutrition International.
+On 24 October 2017, Princess Sarah attended The Center for Reproductive Rights' 25th anniversary celebration in New York City.
+On 4 December 2017, Princess Sarah did a two-day tour in Juba, South Sudan.
 While in Juba she visited several refugee camps, an orphanage of the NGO Children out of Conflict, and the Protection of Civilians Site 3, a site for internationally displaced people.

 In 2018 Princess Sarah became a program ambassador for Women Deliver, a global advocacy group.
 In June 2018 Princess Sarah conducted a three-day visit to Burundi where she met with the First Lady of Burundi, top government officials, and partners with the World Food Programme.